Landmannalaugar the Icelandic paradise

-6) One of Iceland's most beautiful places
+6) Top 5 most beautiful places in Iceland

 Although not a very large country, Iceland's landscapes are far too varied and too unique to be described in any simple words.
 The exceptional geographic visions that the nature here offers are few of those things that must be seen and experienced to be fully understood.

 Thankfully, Iceland is also abundant in experienced tour guides willing to show off their little corner of the big, wide world.
 At least when nature and the weather permits.